Content Map Terms

-Access to a physician or nurse practitioner in Cowichan will be limited by the number of providers accepting patients.
-The registry will help us to understand how many people do not have a provider.
+Access to a family doctor or nurse practitioner in Cowichan will be limited by the number of providers accepting patients.
+The Registry will help us to understand how many people do not have a provider.
 It will also help to coordinate your connection to a doctor or nurse practitioner when one becomes available.

-If you do not currently have a family physician or nurse practitioner, there are several clinics in the area who offer walk-in services.
+If you do not currently have a family doctor or nurse practitioner, there are several clinics in the area who offer walk-in services.
 You can find these using Medi-Map.

 For updates on the Health Connect Registry, please bookmark this page in your browser and check back often.

 If you’ve been in a major accident or have a life threatening situation, call 9-1-1 or go to the emergency department.

 Examples include trouble breathing, chest pain/pressure, severe pain, heavy bleeding, signs of stroke – face, droop, arm/leg weakness and difficulty speaking, etc.

 If you require immediate care, Cowichan has two Urgent Care Centres open 7 days a week from 7:30 am-10:30 pm.